 MARKET REGULATION AND OVERSIGHT: Verified annual self-reporting is required for covered sectors, and, for forestry, there is an option for voluntary quarterly reporting.
 Installations that fail to meet their obligations are fined NZD \$30-60/tCO2e, in addition to being forced to surrender units.
 A NZD \$24,000 fine will face regulated entities that fail to: collect emissions data or other required information; submit emissions returns when required; calculate emissions and/or removals; register as a participant when liable; keep records; or notify the administering agency or provide information when required to do so.
 A NZD \$50,000 fine will be levied against entities that knowingly alter, falsify, or provide incomplete or misleading information about NZ ETS obligations.
-Entities that deliberately lie about obligations for monetary gain are subject to a NZD \$50,000 fine and/or prison sentence of up to five years.
+Entities that deliberately lie about obligations for monetary gain are subject to a NZD \$50,000 fine and/or prison sentence of up to five years.52

 As part of the Climate Change Response Act of 2002, the NZ ETS is subject to independent review panel every commitment period or five years.
-The first such panel occurred in 2011, and one of its suggestions was that "the agricultural sector face a lower price as it enters the system and that the government review the wisdom of allowing offsets from HFC-23 destruction projects under Clean Development Mechanism."
+The first such panel occurred in 2011, and one of its suggestions was that "the agricultural sector face a lower price as it enters the system and that the government review the wisdom of allowing offsets from HFC-23 destruction projects under Clean Development Mechanism."53

-For the NZ ETS, the Ministry of Economic Development is in charge of market oversight, the New Zealand Emissions Unit Register, or the Registrar, manages the registry, and the Environmental Protection Authority enforces the program's rules and is in charge of monitoring, reporting, and verification.
+For the NZ ETS, the Ministry of Business, Innovation and Employment (formerly the Ministry of Economic Development) is in charge of market oversight, the New Zealand Emissions Unit Register, or the Registrar, manages the registry, and the Environmental Protection Authority enforces the program's rules and is in charge of monitoring, reporting, and verification.54 In February 2014, the New Zealand government announced that it would alter the information provided to the registry to include the origin of the units, either from forestry or allocated to industrial sectors.55